 Meet our Pastoral Team

-My name is Melissa Chadwick and I provide pastoral support in school every day until 1.30pm.
-I have been supporting families for the last 13 years and working in schools for the last 4 years.
+My name is Melissa Chadwick and I work in school as a Learning Mentor on Thursdays and Fridays.
+I have been at Thorpe for the last 6 years and I have worked in mental health for over 20 years.

 What do the Pastoral Team do?